Frequently Asked Questions

 How do I obtain a Zoning Verification Letter?

-You can email requests to firstname.lastname@example.org, or mail a request to:
+For properties within Tulsa city limits, email requests to firstname.lastname@example.org, or mail a request to:

 Tulsa Planning Office